chuoivh10/nodebb-plugin-composer-for-job/README.md

 # nodebb-plugin-composer-for-job
-This custom plugin composer use for theme job site (Custom from forum)
+This custom plugin composer use for theme job site (Custom from NodeBB forum open source)